Michael-Stout/Portuguese-Bank-Marketing/README.md

 **Implication:** Whether someone has a personal loan does not appear as decisive as the housing category, but still might combine with other factors (income, age, job) to influence deposit subscriptions.

 ## **Modeling Approaches**
----

-I used **four classifiers**:
+I used four classifiers:
 1.	**Logistic Regression**
 2.	**Decision Tree**
 3.	**K-Nearest Neighbors (KNN)**
 4.	**Support Vector Machine (SVM)**

 **Imbalanced Data**
 Before training, I upsampled the minority class to handle the imbalance.
-Then I split data (80/20) into train/test sets.
+Then, I split data (80/20) into train/test sets.

 **Evaluation Metrics**
 * 	Accuracy